helmedeiros/blog/content/en/posts/2008-07-04-padroes-de-criacao.md

   - Design Patterns
 ---

+> **Series: Design Patterns and Analysis** | **Part 2 of 4** > _Developed during Master's in Web Systems Projects_

+**Continuing our series**, after understanding the [importance of design patterns](../2008-07-02-padroes-de-projeto-detalhado/), we now explore the first specific category.
+Creational patterns solve one of the most fundamental problems in object-oriented design.

 Creational patterns solve one of the most fundamental problems in object-oriented design:
 **How do we create objects in a way that is flexible, decoupled, and testable?**